Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 (Top)

-If I get a Contract or Reservation System Participation Agreement, how will I implement the Program?
+If I become an administrator, how will I implement the program?

-The HOME Division strives to provide excellent Technical Assistance to all of our State and Sub Recipients.
-Each Contract and Reservation System Participation Agreement will be assigned to a specific Performance Specialist.
-Your Performance Specialist will work closely with you throughout the contract/participation period to ensure your success.
-They will provide implementation training when you receive your contract or agreement and continuous technical assistance.
+The HOME Division strives to provide excellent technical assistance to all of our funding recipients.
+Each administrator is assigned to a specific Performance Specialist.
+Your Performance Specialist will work closely with you throughout program implementation to ensure your success.

-Additionally, the HOME Division is introducing online Learning Modules which can be accessed at any time by you and your staff.
-These modules will provide detailed information on topics associated with administration of your HOME funds.
+The HOME Division also periodically posts HOME Technical Assistance material online for timely access by you and your staff.
+This material provides detailed information on topics associated with administration of your HOME funds.